macw007/PartyHub/README.md

 # PartyHub
-push notification service for unt the fly party notification
+push notification service for random party location app would allow users to create a party and push location to subscribed followers